If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • The level "Breeze Harbor" was renamed "Breeze Harbour" to fit the spelling of the word in British English.

-• The track that plays during the final fight against Ripto lacks the opera-styled vocals in the background.
+• Opera-styled vocals were added to the track that plays during the final fight against Ripto for the North American release.
+This change additionally carried over to the Japanese release.

 Anti-Piracy

-Some PlayStation games released after 1998 (especially in PAL regions, like Europe, Oceania and South Africa) contain the LibCrypt protection system developed by Sony, in order to curb modchips and illegal copies on the system.
+Some PlayStation games released after 1998 (especially in Europe, Oceania and South Africa) contain the LibCrypt protection system developed by Sony, in order to curb modchips and illegal copies on the system.

 The LibCrypt functions on the software level in two ways: by detecting a modchip upon bootup of the game and by detecting an illegal copy through a 16-bit key located in the subchannel data of the disc.
 The first check is to see whether or not a modchip is installed on the system.
 As earlier modchips are active by default, all that is necessary to detect one is for the program to return data from a modchip.
 If it detects it, the game crashes immediately.
 This was mitigated by pirates with so-called "stealth" modchips, which turn off immediately when loading disc region data during boot-up.
 However, the second check now comes into play.
 The second part functions as a part of the game.
 It decrypts the 16-bit LibCrypt data key stored in the subchannel of the disc and stores it in the coprocessor of the system.
 If the data is incorrect, the game implements its anti-piracy measures.
 As most CD burners cannot properly replicate subchannel data on the disc, a pirated copy, whether burned directly to another disc or as a disc image, trips the anti-piracy measure by default.